denyspoltorak/odt2wiki/README.md

 * Image size is preserved.
 You won't see a small diagram from your document take a whole page of wiki.

+* The output is target-specific and production-ready - you can deploy it to the [GitHub wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis) or use it with [Hugo Book](https://github.com/alex-shpak/hugo-book/) to make a website.

 * Grayed-out sections are converted to quotes, retaining their distinct style.

 ### Ordinary features